2lian/Motion-Stack/docs/source/manual/api.rst

  - First notice how almost no information about the robot is necessary.
 Those are handled by the other ROS2 nodes of lvl1 and lvl2, we only need to interface with those.
 Someone else from your team can be in charge of those levels and not impact your work.
  - ``DEFAULT_STANCE`` is an array of end effector positions, for the 4 limbs of the Moonbot Zero.
 Those are used to place the robot in the default 'stand up' configuration using IK.
  - ``class TutoNode(Node):`` is a standard empty ROS2 node named "test_node"
  - ``TutoNode.LIMBS:`` stores the limb numbers that we will control.
-Those correspond to what we set in our launch file (:ref:`launch-api-label`) and therefor the limb number of the lvl1 and lvl2 nodes.
+Those correspond to what we set in our launch file (:ref:`launch-api-label`) and therefore the limb number of the lvl1 and lvl2 nodes.
 Those could be other numbers, possibly in different order if you are using multiple or modular robots.
  - :py:func:`.patch_numpy_display_light` is a convenience function reducing the number of floating points digits printed by numpy arrays.
  - :py:func:`.my_main` is a convenience function spinning a ROS2 node with additional error handling.